carpentries-incubator/SDC-BIDS-sMRI/_episodes/01-Image_Modalities.md

 3. This signal has two components: 1) _Longitudinal_ (z-axis along the scanner's magnetic field) 2) _Transverse_ (xy-plane orthogonal to the scanner's magnetic field).
 4. Initially the longitudinal signal is weak as most nuclei are tilted away from the z-axis.
 However this signal grows as nuclei realign.
 The time constant that dectects the speed of re-alignment is denoted by T1.
 5. Initially the transverse signal is strong as most nuclei are in phase _coherence_.
 The signal decays as the nuclei dephase as they realign.
 This decay is denoted by T2 time constant.
+6. T1 and T2 relaxation times for various tissues

 |                | T1 (ms)      | T2 (ms)     |
 | :------------- | :----------: | -----------: |